-- Targeted marketing: STRABAG uses both the masculine and feminine forms in its texts and job announcements in order to target female students and graduates and so secure a higher percentage of female applicants especially from the technical universities.
-Student surveys testify to the effectiveness of these measures and that women with a technical education in particular rank STRABAG high up in the list of attractive employers.
-According to the Universum Student Survey for 2017, STRABAG ranked in 7th place among women studying in the engineering and IT fields in Austria (18th among male students).
-Some of our activities target potential women employees even earlier on, namely at school age: Several of the group's organisational units in Germany and Austria regularly organise events on "Töchtertag" ("Take Your Daughter to Work Day") or Girls' Day. - · Compatibility of career and family: Especially with regard to high potentials and top performers, STRABAG is in competition with other construction companies for workers that are flexible and as mobile as possible.
+Adequate consideration of women in the mentoring programme

+New group directive for mobile work cially with regard to high potentials and top performers, STRABAG is in competition with other construction companies for workers that are flexible and as mobile as possible.
 But if you want flexibility, you have to offer flexibility.
 STRABAG is therefore increasing its attractiveness as an employer through a better compatibility of family and career.
 Employees who are sent abroad, for example, have the possibility of taking their families with them.
-In 2014, a set of guidelines and a process were developed for parental leave, part-time work for parents and return management.
+In 2014, a set of guidelines and a process were developed for parental leave, parttime work for parents and return management.
 The corresponding pilot project to put this family-friendly idea into practice was launched in Austria in 2015 and in Germany in 2016.
-The measures are bearing fruits.
-In 2017, STRABAG was chosen by the magazine WOMAN as the most family-friendly construction company in Austria.
-The year before, the two group companies STRABAG AG, Germany, and Ed.
-Züblin
+Another way to promote the compatibility of career and family is mobile working (home office).
+A framework in this regard was defined in 2018 in a group directive with an initial period of validity of two years.